raindev/dotfiles/README.md

 Install
 -------

-Symlink a file or a directory you need, e.g.:

-    ln -s $(readlink -f curlrc) ~/.curlrc
+Symlink all files

+    make all

+If a dotfile exists already an error message will be printed but make will continue with the other files.
+A specific file can be symlinked by making it, e.g.:

+    make .vimrc